NEO1842/Blender-Quantum-Spark-Field/Blender Quantum Spark Field/Render.md

 ## 💡 Tips

-- Increasing Force strength creates more chaotic movement
+- Increase Force strength for more chaotic motion
-- Adjusting Vortex settings changes orbital behavior
+- Adjust Vortex settings to change orbital behavior
-- Bloom intensity strongly affects the final mood
+- Bloom intensity strongly affects the final atmosphere
-- Lower sampling values are useful for fast previews
+- Lower sampling values for faster previews
-- Color adjustments can completely change the atmosphere
+- Color grading can completely transform the mood

 ---